-If you want to lose weight or stay lean, starches are one of your worst enemies.
-They quickly convert into sugar and can cause rapid weight gain.
-So instead of eating starches, try a low carb rice substitute.
+If you want to lose weight or stay lean, try a low-carb rice substitute.
+Starches quickly convert into sugar and can cause rapid weight gain.
+That’s why these keto friendly alternatives are much better for your diet.

 One cup of regular white rice contains 45 grams of carbohydrates.
 That wouldn’t be so bad if there were also lots of fiber to reduce total net carbs.